catspeed-cc/releasehelper-menu/README.md

 # releasehelper-menu

 ## Warning:
-This repository has loose rules, no branch protections, no development branch, and commits are direct and frequent (or spammy) to master - because it is wholly my project and not intended to be included for release, only for mainly myself, but also developers of forks of my repositories to improve development/release workflow :)
+This repository has loose rules, no branch protections, no development branch, and commits are direct and frequent (or spammy) to master - because it is wholly my project and not intended to be included for release.
+This project is only for mainly myself, but also developers of forks of my repositories to improve development/release workflow :)

 There will be no `current version` - the `current version` is whatever you `git clone` and `git pull`.
 If I am developing this menu at the time, pull frequently lmao I might break it.